Life in Lockdown

 Explore our outdoor campus and city if you're in York

-While indoor interaction is limited to your household, now is a great time to make use of our campus’s vibrant outdoor spaces if you're in York.
+Now is a great time to make use of our campus’s vibrant outdoor spaces if you're in York.
 Take a guided walk or, if organised routes aren’t your thing, relax at your own pace at a picturesque part of campus.

 If you're not in York, why not explore your local area a bit more?